Sammi Awuku woos World Lottery President to Ghana

 The World Lottery Authority (WLA) holds its meetings every two years but could not hold the 2020 event as a result of the COVID-19 pandemic.

-The meetings amongst other things take stock of the various member countries programs, Regional reports, suspension and expulsions from the Association.
+The meetings amongst other things take stock of the various member countries' programs, Regional reports, suspensions and expulsions from the Association.

 Again, it is also to consider new members who meet the criteria and to promote Responsible Gaming and Good Causes within the various Lottery Bodies.